What’s the best use for your extra cash?

 “Most other investments with higher returns are associated with higher risks.
 You can and may lose money.
 So consider your overall portfolio, risk appetite, and time horizon when making investment decisions.”

-Also, ponder a few other matters before pursuing either option:
+Ask yourself a few questions before pursuing either option:

 - Does your mortgage allow for easy repayment?
 Or is there a penalty for prepaying your loan?
 “This may sway you either way if there’s a cost involved that may not make early repayment worthwhile,” says Barker.
 Note, the vast majority of mortgages taken out since 2014 do not charge prepayment penalties

 - What are your financial goals?
 “Investing the money may make more sense from a financial perspective.
 But if you are uncomfortable with the amount of debt you are carrying, putting even some of this toward your mortgage could help you sleep better at night,” Barker points out